 Emerging markets are developmental states.
 Crucially, however, they have become major players in the global economy.
 It is perhaps a fitting analogy for the MSc student.
 We seek to transform the potential of graduates, building on existing knowledge and qualifications to create a powerful, personal blend of practical knowledge and intuitive insight.

-The MSc in International Business and Emerging Markets will help students understand how to conduct business internationally and, in particular, how to do so from developmental states.
-It will help them understand the particular challenges faced in developing corporate strategy, attracting foreign direct investment and working in countries with very different cultures, institutions, laws and business practices.
+The MSc in International Business and Emerging Markets will help students understand how to conduct a business internationally and how to do so from developmental states.
+Students will be able understand the particular challenges faced in developing corporate strategy, attracting foreign direct investment and working in countries with very different cultures, institutions, laws and business practices.

-Students on the programme come from all over the world, looking for objective, in-depth insights into global business practice.
+The success of our MSc in International Business and Emerging Markets is reflected in the career destinations of our graduates.
+Students come from all over the world, looking for objective, in-depth insights into global business practice.
 The knowledge they gather helps them develop successful careers as consultants, managers or analysts in the broad arena of international business.

 A strong academic base, passionate faculty and international cohort will ensure a rewarding student experience in our city-centre campus.
 The School has widespread industry links and students will have exposure to a range of guest speakers.
 These speakers have represented a number of businesses including Accenture, AEGON, Egon Zehnder International, Roche Group, Royal Bank of Scotland, Shell and Tesco.